-Amazon Prime day 2018 is nearly upon us (official kick-off is midday on Monday 16 July), and to reap the benefits of all the sweet deals we have coming your way, you're going to need an Amazon Prime account.
+Amazon Prime day 2020 is nearly upon us, and to reap the benefits of all the sweet deals we have coming your way (opens in new tab), you're going to need an Amazon Prime account.
 It's quick and easy to sign up, and you can try it for a month completely free, so it's a win-win.

 Once you're signed up you'll be able to take advantage of all the Prime Day bargains and much more besides, including the Prime Video library of movies and TV shows that you can enjoy any time at no extra cost.
 It's a great additional benefit for Amazon Prime subscribers (there are actually quite a few hidden gems (opens in new tab) that come with membership); your only problem might be that there's almost too much to choose from.